 My Observations

-As I pointed out when talking about the smaller version of this tamper above, this is a walnut-handled tamper, with a handle shape that I find quite comfortable.
+As I pointed out when talking about the smaller version of this tamper above, this is a walnut-handled tamper, with a handle shape that I find rather comfortable.

-Likewise the way the top of the stainless steel base flares out, too, steeps this design of tamper quite comfortable on your thumb and forefinger or the knuckle of your forefinger depending on your tamping style.
+Also the way the top of the stainless steel base flares out, too, steeps this design of tamper rather comfortable on your thumb and forefinger or the knuckle of your forefinger depending on your tamping style.

 Check Price - Amazon UK